d-carranza/dapponics-mixer/README.md

 And the last part of the project will be the output algorythm with the final traits and the metadata in files.

 Now is time to focus in the second part of this project and decide how to manage the png images.
 I think I have a couple of options...
-I would like to make something like a dropzone inside the trait object to replace URL text.
-BUT I cant directly input the png bloab to the back end as my table in the database just stores URL adresses.
+I would ng bloab to the back end as my table in the database just stores URL adresses.
 My first option is, each time user inputs a png I store it somewhere in the cloud and I receive the URL.
 That URL is send after to the back end when the save button is clicked.
 Then what is displayed in the front end is the URL from the uploaded picture.